Amazon, without a doubt, is considered the top online retailer in the United States.

 - Advertise your offers.

-Amazon can help make your product become more ‘visible’ by advertising them.
+Amazon’s ecommerce site can help make your product more ‘visible’ in search results by advertising them.

 You can select the products that you want to boost, as well as the price you are willing to pay per click.